MD-TANVIR7462/Bright-Future/README.md

 # BrightFuture

-an platform for finding onsite or Remote jobs,al the companys are haires with  an maximum level of ammaount
+an platform for finding onsite or Remote jobs,all the companys are haires with  an maximum level of ammaount

 ## Live Link
 Hosted in Netlify -> [BrightFuture](https://tanvir-ass-9.netlify.app)